AR-Reshare/AR-Reshare/Documentation.md

 The method will look up the appropriate status code based on the `err` argument and the `responseSchema`'s `errorMap` (coupled with a default error mapping for unspecified errors).
 If the code represents a success (i.e. 2XX) then it will compose an output object based on the `inputArray` and the `responseSchema`'s `params`.
 Both the status code and the output object will then be transmitted using the `res`.

 The method returns a promise object which should always resolve.
-When it does so, it will resolve with an object containing properties `statusCode` and `outputObject`, which contain the status and object, respectively, which were transmitted.
-If `outputObject` is null, then no object was transmitted.
+When it does so, it will resolve with an object containing properties `statusCode` and `result`, which contain the status and object, respectively, which were transmitted.
+If `result` is null, then no object was transmitted.

 ### PushRespond